South Wellington

 The track gradually became more formalised with the its lowest (Ice House) section developed for pack horses, while other parts remain to this day as pads.

 Further developed in the second half of the 19th century, it appears named by the 1850s.
+In 1872, by the efforts of a Mr Atkins, ‘a new track from the ice-house to [the] Pinnacle has been cleared and marked by white paint spots’ (SMH).
 Between around 1906 and 1940 it had little use as the Ice House Track was closed to the public to protect the water quality.
-It is now in regular use.
+Today it has resumed regular use and snow poles have replaced the daubed paint.

 TRACK NOTES by John Cannon